absmach/magistrala/docs/dev-guide.md

 make proto
 ```

 > N.B.
 This must be done once at the beginning in order to generate protobuf Go structures needed for the build.
+However, if you don't change any of `.proto` files, this step is not mandatory, since all generated files are included in the repo (those are files with `.pb.go` extension).

 ### Cross-compiling for ARM
 Mainflux can be compiled for ARM platform and run on Raspberry Pi or other similar IoT gateways, by following the instructions [here](https://dave.cheney.net/2015/08/22/cross-compilation-with-go-1-5) or [here](https://www.alexruf.net/golang/arm/raspberrypi/2016/01/16/cross-compile-with-go-1-5-for-raspberry-pi.html) as well as information